 - 2.4.1 Resident Permits can be purchased for up to a twelve-month period with three month or six month permits available on a pro-rata basis. - 2.4.2 Business parking permits can be purchased for up to a twelve-month period with three month or six month permits available on a pro-rata basis.
 Business parking permits will be sold for Lewisham Council car parks only on a monthly pro-rata rate. - 2.4.3 Permit charges vary for resident and business parking permits, depending on the emissions level of the vehicle.
-A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards, as set out in the Council's parking charges. - 2.4.4 Lewisham-issued Blue Badge holders can apply for a Disabled Permit, which allows Lewisham-issued Blue Badge holders to park within any resident bay, in any CPZ throughout the borough.
-However, unless Blue Badge holders own a Disabled Permit, they cannot park in residents' bays.
-For further details, please see section 4.3 and section 4.4. - 2.4.5 In order to be eligible for a Disabled Permit, residents must have a Lewisham-issued Blue Badge.
-Only one vehicle is granted per Blue Badge, and it must be registered at the Blue Badge holder's address. - 2.4.6 A range of other permits are available, including charges and concessions for visitors, charities, and carers.
-The full list of available permits is included in point 2.5, including details about who is eligible and how to apply. - 2.4.7 The Council's website includes all you might need to know regarding information about, and schedule of permit charges. - 2.4.8 CPZ permit charges are subject to the current refund policy.
-A refund will only apply to a full charge resident and business permit where the permit was issued for a six month or twelve-month period.
-The refund is payable for any full month remaining on the permit.
-The refund date is calculated from the date the request for a refund is received by the Council.
-An administration fee will also apply.
-A refund is not offered for visitor or concessionary rate permits.
+A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards, as set out in the Council's parking charges. - 2.4.4 Lewisham-issued Blue Badge holders can apply for a Disabled Resident Permit, which allows Lewisham-issued Blue Badge holders to park within any resident bay, in any CPZ throughout the borough. - 2.4.5 In order to be eligible for a Disabled Resident Permit, applicants must have a Lewishamissued Blue Badge.
+Only one vehicle is granted per Blue Badge, and it must be registered at the Blue Badge holder's address. - Discretions may apply case by case i.e. new residents to the Borough etc. - 2.4.6 A range of other permits are available, including charges and concessions for visitors, charity businesses, and resident carers.
+The full list of available permits is included in point 2.5, including details about who is eligible and how to apply. - 2.4.7 The Council's website includes all you might need to know regarding information about, and schedule of permit charges.

-- 2.4.9 As a result of the introduction of an emission-based charging structure, the parking permit charges will be reviewed annually to take account of consumer behaviour and to ensure the scheme remains effective. - 2.4.10 The public will be consulted on any future charge increases as part of the statutory Traffic Management Order (TMO) process. - 2.4.11 A report on parking related revenue will be produced annually.
+- 2.4.8 Full terms and conditions of current CPZ parking permits and parking vouchers including cancellation policy, please visit the Council's website. - 2.4.9 As a result of the introduction of an emission-based charging structure, the parking charges will be reviewed annually as a part of Council's Annual Budget Report to take account of annual indexation. - 2.4.10 The public will be consulted on any future charge increases as part of the statutory Traffic Management Order (TMO) process. - 2.4.11 A report on parking related revenue will be produced annually.
 The report will be an enhanced and accessible version of the reporting requirements by statute under Section 55 of The Road Traffic Regulation Act 1984.